segmentio/segment-docs/src/connections/destinations/catalog/nielsen-dtvr/index.md

 ensure it's in the `Frameworks` folder, and that it is linked.

-Nielsen also requires the following frameworks, which must be included into Link Binary with Libraries (within app target’s Build Phases).
+Nielsen also requires the following frameworks, which must be included into Link Binary with Libraries (within app target's Build Phases).
 However, if using the dynamic framework, these will dynamically be linked and there is no need to manually link these. - AdSupport.framework - SystemConfiguration.framework - CoreLocation.framework (Not applicable for